labanidas/ADVANCE-JAVA-PROJECT/README.md

 ---

 ## Additional Notes
-- Ensure that Tomcat is properly configured in Eclipse for the project to run smoothly.
+- **Tomcat Configuration**: Make sure Apache Tomcat is properly configured in Eclipse.
+You can add it by going to `Window` → `Preferences` → `Server` → `Runtime Environments`.
-- Verify Oracle XE is up and running before testing database connections.
+- **Database Setup**: Ensure Oracle XE is running and database credentials match those in the project configuration files.
-- Use the `README` as a quick reference for setting up additional environments or troubleshooting issues.
+- **JDK Version**: Use the recommended version of JDK compatible with your project and Eclipse IDE.
+- **Environment Variables**: Verify that the `JAVA_HOME` and database connection environment variables are correctly set.

 ---